Encrypt-S/navd/txscript/README.md

 [![GoDoc](https://godoc.org/github.com/aguycalled/navd/txscript?status.png)]
 (http://godoc.org/github.com/aguycalled/navd/txscript)

-Package txscript implements the bitcoin transaction script language.
+Package txscript implements the navcoin transaction script language.
 There is a comprehensive test suite.

-This package has intentionally been designed so it can be used as a standalone package for any projects needing to use or validate bitcoin transaction scripts.
+This package has intentionally been designed so it can be used as a standalone package for any projects needing to use or validate navcoin transaction scripts.

 ## Bitcoin Scripts

-Bitcoin provides a stack-based, FORTH-like language for the scripts in the bitcoin transactions.
+Bitcoin provides a stack-based, FORTH-like language for the scripts in the navcoin transactions.
 This language is not turing complete although it is still fairly powerful.
 A description of the language can be found at https://en.bitcoin.it/wiki/Script